nkeyes/stat_hat-json/README.md

 ```
 #### Short lived processes
-`Stathat::Json::Api` uses [Celluloid::IO](https://github.com/celluloid/celluloid-io) for threading and async network IO for long runing processes.
+`StatHat::Json::Api` uses [Celluloid::IO](https://github.com/celluloid/celluloid-io) for threading and async network IO for long runing processes.
-Use `Stathat::Json::SyncApi` for short lived processes, the API is identical.
+Use `StatHat::Json::SyncApi` for short lived processes, the API is identical.

 ## Tested with the following Rubies
 * 1.9.3